 Ethical and Misconduct.
 Any member of USA Judo may file a complaint pertaining to any claimed breaches of USA Judo’s Code of Ethics or Code of Conduct.

-SafeSport Violations In the event that any party is alleged to have violated USA Judo’s SafeSport Policy, or in the event that USA Judo receives a complaint or a report that is required to be referred to the U.S. Center for SafeSport, USA Judo shall report and refer such matter to the U.S. Center for SafeSport (USCSS), and USCSS shall have the jurisdiction and authority over such matter; provided that such referral shall not supersede any local, state or federal reporting requirements or jurisdiction.
+SafeSport Violations In the event that any party is alleged to have violated USA Judo’s SafeSport Policy, or in the event that USA Judo receives a complaint or a report that is required to be referred to the U.S. Center for SafeSport, USA Judo shall report and refer such matter to the Center, and the Center shall have the jurisdiction and authority over such matter; provided that such referral shall not supersede any local, state or federal reporting requirements or jurisdiction.

-Section 14.2.
+Section 15.2.
 Jurisdiction.

-Any member of USA Judo, by reason of membership, agrees to be subject to these complaint procedures and, subject to any right to proceed to arbitration as referred to in this Section 14, agrees to be bound by any decision rendered pursuant to these complaint procedures.
+Any member of USA Judo, by reason of membership, agrees to be subject to this complaint section as well as the USA Judo Complaint and Grievance Policy and, subject to any right to proceed to arbitration as referred to in this Section 15, agrees to be bound by any decision rendered pursuant to these complaint procedures.